mmarfinetz/gmailunsubscriber/gmail-unsubscriber-backend/USER_GUIDE.md

 ### Starting the Unsubscription Process

+#### Two-Step Flow (Recommended)

+Gmail Unsubscriber now offers a safer two-step process:

+1. **Preview Step**:
-1. Click the action button (blue circle with play icon) in the bottom right corner
+   - Click the action button (blue circle with play icon) in the bottom right corner
-2. Configure the unsubscription process:
+   - Configure your search parameters:
-   - **Search Query**: The query used to find subscription emails (default should work for most users)
+     - **Search Query**: The query used to find subscription emails
-   - **Maximum Emails to Process**: Limit the number of emails to process in one run
+     - **Maximum Emails to Process**: Limit the number of emails to analyze
-3. Click "Start" to begin the process
+   - Click "Preview" to scan emails without making changes

+2. **Review Candidates**:
+   - A preview modal will show all detected subscription emails
+   - Each email shows:
+     - Sender information
+     - Subject line
+     - Recommended action (RFC 8058 one-click unsubscribe or label+archive)
+   - Select/deselect emails using checkboxes
+   - Option to create Gmail filters for auto-archiving future emails

+3. **Apply Actions**:
+   - Click "Apply Actions" to execute selected unsubscriptions
+   - RFC 8058 compliant emails will be unsubscribed via one-click
+   - Other emails will be labeled and archived
+   - An undo toast appears for reversing label/archive changes

+#### Legacy Flow

+You can still use the original one-step process by clicking "Start (Legacy)" instead of "Preview"

 ### Monitoring Progress